United States and Iran swap prisoners in rare act of cooperation

 Zarif said earlier the prisoner swap was imminent.
 Later he posted pictures on Twitter of himself with Soleimani talking on board an Iranian plane.

 “Glad that Professor Massoud Soleimani and Mr. Xiyue Wang will be joining their families shortly.
 Many thanks to all engaged, particularly the Swiss government,” Zarif tweeted.
+IRNA reported that Wang was released based on “Islamic clemency”.

 Switzerland represents U.S. diplomatic interests in Iran, since Washington and Tehran cut diplomatic ties shortly after the 1979 Islamic Revolution in Iran.